yoonalimsuwan/EVOLUTION-ONE/README.md

 - which targeted drugs or stabilisers can be deployed, and
 - how lifestyle factors correlate with mutation load and duon disruption.

-The engine can work entirely on its own, or optionally leverage **REAL FOLD ONE** and **REAL FOLD ONE HT** for full‑atom structural impact calculations and high‑throughput mutation scanning.
+The engine works out‑of‑the‑box with **real patient data**, and can optionally leverage **REAL FOLD ONE** and **REAL FOLD ONE HT** for atomic‑level ΔΔG calculations and high‑throughput mutation scanning.

 ---